bmw-ece-ntust/nino-c-ran-installation/README.md

 ### CICD Provisioned Infra

-> [!NOTE]
+> [!WARNING]
 > **TBD**
-> This implementation will proceed after the user provisioned setup is finished
+> This implementation will proceed after the user provisioned setup is finished.
+> Will migrate note from Notion

 ## System Architecture